Candyman (character): Films

 Candyman's first film appearance was in Candyman (1992).
 Set in the present, the film follows Helen Lyle, a graduate student in Chicago, who investigates him as the central figure of an urban legend connected to a series of murders at the Cabrini–Green Homes.

-Helen writes a thesis about how Cabrini–Green's residents attribute their hardships to this apparently-mythical figure.
+Helen writes a thesis about how Cabrini–Green's residents attribute their hardships to this apparently mythical figure.
 When she discredits the legend, analyzing examples of his history and participating in the arrest of a criminal using the Candyman legend to intimidate the locals, Candyman appears and frames her for another series of murders to perpetuate the public's fear of him.

 It is hinted that Helen is the reincarnation of Candyman's lover.
 He plots to have himself, Helen, and kidnapped baby Anthony McCoy immolated in a bonfire, but Helen escapes him and sacrifices herself to rescue Anthony.
-With Candyman apparently destroyed, Helen becomes a vengeful spirit and continues his behavior.
+With Candyman destroyed, Helen becomes a vengeful spirit and continues his behavior.

 In Candyman: Farewell to the Flesh, set three years after Candyman in 1995, he appears in New Orleans.
 Candyman encounters Annie Tarrant (a descendant of his and Caroline's daughter Isabel) after she summons him.
 The movie explores how he meets Caroline Sullivan during his lifetime (as the artist Daniel Robitaille) before he is murdered and becomes Candyman.

 In Candyman: Day of the Dead, set twenty-five years after Farewell to the Flesh, in 2020, Candyman appears in Los Angeles during Day of the Dead celebrations, encountering Annie's adult daughter Caroline.